 Covers any genre of people-photography from portraiture to street photography, photo-journalism and beyond.
 It is an opportunity to make visual comments about the human condition.
 In previous ‘Portrait’ categories, animal pictures have been featured but the originators of this category feel that entries this year should only feature the human race.

-Curator: Laura Nobel – Director – L A Nobel Gallery
+Curator: Laura Noble – Director – L A Noble Gallery